AlejandroFuentePinero/MLB_Analytics_Project/README.md

 ## 4. Business Questions

-The complete set of analytical questions is in:
+The full list of questions is documented in:

 ```
 docs/business_questions.md